Follow collaborators in a file

 - Hover over the top of the screen to show the menu bar.

 - Click on the user's Avatar in the menu bar to follow them:

 - You can then see their actions as they move through the prototype.
 We'll include their cursor so you can see exactly where they are.

 Tip!
 If someone has logged in to Figma, we will show their profile picture and display name.
 If they aren't logged in, we will show a question mark icon and an "Anonymous" name.

 To stop following, you can interact with your screen in the following ways:

 - Zooming in or out

 - Navigating out of the current viewport e.g. pan around the canvas

-In a Prototype, you can exit Observation Mode by interacting with the Prototype.
-This won't affect what the person you were observing sees at their end.
+In a prototype, you can stop following by interacting with the prototype.
+This won't affect what the person you were following sees at their end.
 Although, they could choose to now follow along with your actions!